Bernardo Sandals: 1990

 By 1990 the Bernardo Footwear line was downgraded in price and quality.
 Owned by the Slaughter Brothers of Dallas, Texas, the sandals were 100% man-made materials, production was switched to China, and the retail price range was $25 to $35.
 1993 was officially the last year under the Slaughter Brother's ownership, as they officially stopped selling the brand and closed it down.

 Texan retailer Roy Smith teamed up with designer Dennis Comeau of Florence, Italy, who resigned from Prada to acquire the rights to the brand in 2001.
 Restructuring and relaunching the brand, they went back to making a high-quality all leather product, manufacturing in Italy, and raised the retail prices to the $100 plus market.
-Within a few years Bernardo was once again carried by high-end stores such as Neiman Marcus, Bloomingdales, Harrod's and Fred Segal.
+Within a few years Bernardo was once again carried by high-end stores such as Neiman Marcus, Bloomingdales, Harrods and Fred Segal.
 The sandals were frequently sighted and photographed by many big-name celebrities, such as Reese Witherspoon, Hilary Duff, Vanessa Manillo, Jessica Alba, Ruby Spiro, Robin Wright, and Halle Berry.

 In 2009 Comeau launched a subdivision labeled "Bernardo Vintage Couture".
 With prices ranging from $250 to $600, the new line was bought by very high end retailers worldwide, such as Dover Street Market in London, Jeffrey and Bergdorf Goodman in New York, 10 Corso Como in Milan, and Harvey Nichols in the UK and Asia.